‘Thank god they didn’t print my f**king name in this story!’

 * Ed Siskel recently left his role as deputy counsel in the Office of White House Counsel.
 It’s anyone’s guess which Biglaw firm added Gene Siskel’s nephew to its practice.
 Hopefully it’ll get a thumbs-up.
 [Politics Now / Los Angeles Times]

-* It’s like a “tale of two law schools”: the kind that place their students in jobs and the kind that allow them to languish in unemployment or underemployment.
-More on this later.
+* It’s a “tale of two law schools”: the kind that place their students in jobs and the kind that let them languish in unemployment or underemployment.
+More on this tomorrow.
 [National Law Journal]

 * Two NYU Law students’ emails were subpoenaed after they denounced the business activities of one of the law school’s trustees.
 Now, we’re not going to say that the school picked a side, but… [DNAinfo]

 * Congrats, you can “Like” General Mills all you want without fear of arbitration.
 The company was so overwhelmed by negative consumer response that it withdrew its new legal terms.
 [New York Times]

 I still have many friends at Columbia, and it was great to see them.
 I was on the faculty appointments committee that helped hire some of them, and I now regret that we placed such emphasis on their basketball abilities in the hiring process.

 Are you out of work and unable to get even the document review companies to look your way?
 Did you graduate from a lower-ranked law school and want the opportunity to prove you could have played with the big kids at a T14 school?
 Or maybe you just always thought elite law schools should work more like football teams in the South.
 Well, you’re in luck, because a T14 1L has taken to Craigslist seeking an experienced attorney (or at least a 2L/3L) to go ahead and tackle his or her homework assignment.